pratikranaa/data_mining/mini_project_data_analysis/README.md

 ## Grading

 <p align="justify">
-We're going to evaluate your progress during the week of 16/18 April and 30 April/2 May.
+We're going to evaluate your progress during the weeks of 23/25 April and 7/9 May.
 We'll ask you to walk us through your Jupyter notebook (`README.md` not needed at this stage).

 The deadline for submission of notebook and `README.md` on LMS portal is 10 May.
 </p>